edoipi/TweakOrTreat/README.md

 with greater rage, tireless rage and mighty rage.
 While the text mentions getting 8 rage powers total the listed progression didn't match(one of the powers would be at level 21) and the progression was very uneven, so I changed it to be every other level.
+From version 0.2.0 rage resource and rage powers scale with ranger level - 3 as they are supposed to thanks to Holic's fake level implementation.
 Ocean' Echo has no race requirements.
 Instead of pied piping she gets greater song of discord.
 Sylvan Trickster receives nothing in place of trapfinding(oh well...).
 Arcane Discovery exploit is not accessible for exploiter wizard.
 Unification of ki between classes: it makes it so every monk type, sacred fist warpriest, ninja and rogue with ki pool talent use the same resource, so multiclass characters can use their ki on abilities from any of those classes.
 When it comes to getting bonus to ki pool from stat you get it from all the stats that your classes allow, but only once per stat.
 For example monk/ninja will have pool scaling with wisdom and charisma, but scaled fist/ ninja will scale only with charisma bonus and not charisma bonus*2.

-Sensei and evangelist get move and swift bardic performance at level 7 and 13, as I believe it should be per pnp rule.
+Sensei, evangelist and ocean's echo  get move and swift bardic performance at level 7 and 13, as I believe it should be per pnp rule.
 This component can be turned off in settings.
+Credits:
+Holic92 both for Call of the Wild and direct help.
+This mod capitalizes a lot on Call of the Wild by directly using functions made by Holic and as reference to see how things can be done.
+Without it it would most likely never have been made.
+Spacehamster for Races Unleashed and tutoring.
+Zappastuff aka ThyWoof for the template project that helped a lot with starting this mod.